Why are sensory bins important?

 Here are a list of some manipulative items:

 - small figurines for small world play

 Help your child get even more out of sensory bins by playing with them!
+Some sensory bins I enjoy playing with just as much as my child.
+They can be very relaxing to run your hands through!
 You can help them expand their knowledge while exploring.
 Talk with that and introduce new vocabulary words.

 Here are some of the themed sensory bins we have done.
 Just click on the picture to see the details!